Sometimes called an anatomy scan, an 18-week ultrasound can help with evaluating fetal development and detecting complications.

 During the 18-week ultrasound, a doctor or ultrasound technician will use an ultrasound machine to look at many different parts of the developing fetus, including the brain, heart, stomach, kidneys, skull, and genitals.
 It is usually possible to determine the sex of the fetus at this scan.

 Ultrasounds work by sending sound waves into the body.
 Parts of the body, including the developing fetus, send these sound waves back.
-Based on how long it takes the waves to return to the ultrasound machine, the machine can determine how far away various body parts are and render a picture displaying this information.
+Based on how long it takes the waves to return to the ultrasound machine, the machine

 In most cases, people do not need to do anything special to prepare for an anatomy scan.